Mentoring near

 This youth developmental initiative is a community outreach project aimed at enhancing family and youth development in the areas of etiquette and manners; social graces; college and career preparedness and establishing your brand.
 Participants gain first hand knowledge of setting a table, financial literacy and effective use of social media.

-Sandra R. Jolla - First Lady Send email
+Sandra R Jolla Send email

 (210) 735-9658